RaKsHiTG10/Emotion-Speech-Recognition/README.md

 spectogram(data, sr, emotion)
 Audio(path)

-"""Feature Extraction"""

-'''
+# Feature Extraction

-MFCC Calculation Steps:
+# MFCC Calculation Steps:

-Pre-emphasis: A high-pass filter is applied to the signal to emphasize higher frequencies.
+#Pre-emphasis: A high-pass filter is applied to the signal to emphasize higher frequencies.
-Framing: The audio signal is divided into small overlapping frames to capture short-term spectral features.
+#Framing: The audio signal is divided into small overlapping frames to capture short-term spectral features.
-Windowing: Each frame is windowed (e.g., using a Hamming window) to reduce spectral leakage.
+#Windowing: Each frame is windowed (e.g., using a Hamming window) to reduce spectral leakage.
-Fast Fourier Transform (FFT): The Fourier transform is applied to convert each frame from the time domain to the frequency domain.
+#Fast Fourier Transform (FFT): The Fourier transform is applied to convert each frame from the time domain to the frequency domain.
-Power Spectrum: The magnitude of the FFT is squared to obtain the power spectrum.
+#Power Spectrum: The magnitude of the FFT is squared to obtain the power spectrum.
-Mel Filter Bank: The power spectrum is passed through a series of Mel-spaced filters to model human hearing.
+#Mel Filter Bank: The power spectrum is passed through a series of Mel-spaced filters to model human hearing.
 Each filter sums the power in its frequency range.
-Logarithm: The logarithm of the Mel-filtered energies is taken to mimic human loudness perception.
+#Logarithm: The logarithm of the Mel-filtered energies is taken to mimic human loudness perception.
-Discrete Cosine Transform (DCT): The DCT is applied to the log Mel spectrum to obtain the cepstral coefficients, which are the MFCCs.
+#Discrete Cosine Transform (DCT): The DCT is applied to the log Mel spectrum to obtain the cepstral coefficients, which are the MFCCs.
-'''

 def extract_mfcc(file_name): # extract mfcc means is a single parameter or filename wrt the path of an audio file y, sr = librosa.load(file_name, duration=3, offset=0.5) #y uses library to load the audio file specified by the filename
   #s is the dimensional array containing the audio signal; y and sr is is the integer that represent the sampling rate of the audio file ;